When Life Gives You Lemons- The Value of Routine

 You can do it, too!

 True, our routine is already different.
-The more we stay engaged and active, the better we are likely to cope, to feel and to come through this pandemic.
+The more we stay engaged and active, the better we are likely to cope, feel and come through this pandemic.
 You can do it.

 Only a few months ago I was a depressed couch potato.
 I made a sloth look like Speedy Gonzales by comparison.